How to use the min() function in Python

 Common errors and challenges

-While min() is powerful, you can run into a few common issues if you're not careful.
+While min() is straightforward, you can run into a few common pitfalls, especially when working with mixed data types or complex objects.

 Handling type errors when comparing different data types with min()